-- Loan Amount (if the amount is in whole dollars, do not disclose cents) (§ 1026.37(o)(4)), - Initial Interest Rate, - Initial Monthly Principal & Interest amount, - Any adjustments to these amounts after consummation, - Whether the loan includes a Prepayment Penalty, and - Whether the loan includes a Balloon Payment. (§ 1026.37(b))
+- Loan Amount.
+Use the total amount the consumer will borrow as set forth on the face of the note.
+If the amount is in whole dollars, do not disclose cents. (§ 1026.37(o)(4)), - Initial Interest Rate, - Initial Monthly Principal & Interest amount, - Any adjustments to these amounts after consummation, - Whether the loan includes a Prepayment Penalty, and